 A combination of state and federal funds will be used to make progress payments to the contractor.
 INDOT will budget for these using INDOT's state appropriation determined by the Indiana General Assembly.
-The sources of federal funds used to support the payments are anticipated to be from the National Highway Performance Program (NHPP).
+The sources of federal funds used to support the payments are anticipated to be from the National Highway Performance Program (NHPP) and the Highway Safety Improvement Program (HSIP).